October 12, 2022

 POP-UP CAFE

-The remainder of the morning was quiet, sometimes taking me on dirt trails, and other times on paved roads over rolling hills and past pastures of grazing cows.
-The clouds finally burned off, and by 11 a.m., it was nothing but blue skies & sunshine.
+The remainder of the morning was quiet.
+Sometimes the Camino took me on dirt trails, and other times it sent me on paved roads over rolling hills and past pastures of grazing cows.
+The low clouds finally burned off, it was nothing but blue skies & sunshine by 11 am.

-Despite this the appearance of being a warm day, it never really got hot.
-Perhaps just into the upper 60s (Fahrenheit).
-But I wasn’t complaining.
+Despite the appearance of being a warm day, it never really got hot.
+The temperature stayed in the upper 60s (Fahrenheit), but I wasn’t complaining.
 I no longer had my trusty hat to protect me from the sun after the unfortunate laundry incident a few days ago.
 I’d take mild days anytime I could get them.

 A sunny, but cool morning!